Internships and work experience

 Develop a digital portfolio

 Being able to demonstrate examples of writing for the web is essential.
 Use sites such as Creative Pool to showcase your work and make contacts.
-Also consider writing articles for student publications which have an online presence such as IMPACT of LeftLion, or write a blog.
+Also consider writing articles for publications which have an online presence such as IMPACT or LeftLion, or write a blog.

 You can also enhance your digital portfolio by building a digital profile.
-Having a presence on Twitter and LinkedIn allows you to follow organisations you would like to work for, keep up to date with industry news and find out about local networking events such as Second Wednesday and NottTuesday.
+Having a presence on Twitter and LinkedIn allows you to follow organisations you would like to work for, keep up to date with industry news and find out about local networking events such as Second Wednesday.

 You can also keep up with current trends by reading industry blogs and journals such as Creative Review, The Drum, and locally, The Creative Quarter.

-Once you have taught yourself some basic skills, get in touch with local voluntary organisations and charities e.g. Skillsbank, who could do with help in creating web content, communicating with service users and some simple online marketing strategies.
+Once you have taught yourself some basic skills, get in touch with local voluntary organisations and charities such as Skillsbank, who could do with help in creating web content, communicating with service users and some simple online marketing strategies.